Wei-Fan/calibration/README.md

 # calibration
-This is ros package is to calibrate usb cameras.
+This is ros package is to calibrate usb cameras!